SkylineCommunications/dataminer-docs/user-guide/part_51/Collaboration/Creating_a_new_task_under_the_current_project.md

 19. Click the “+” icon to upload any files you want to attach to the task (documents, images, etc.).

-20.If you want to add a comment to the task, click inside the *Write a comment* box, and enter your comment.
+20. If you want to add a comment to the task, click inside the *Write a comment* box, and enter your comment.

     > [!NOTE]
     > It is recommended to provide as much relevant information as possible each time you create or edit a task.